-Getting the most out of a settlement in a Medical Malpractice case.
+Getting the Most Out of a Settlement in a Medical Malpractice Case

-The Bureau of Justice Statistics examined 2005 medical malpractice cases brought to trial and found that the plaintiff prevailed in less than twenty-five percent of these trials.
-These odds of a poor outcome at trial lead many medical malpractice victims to settle their case out of court.
-With an experienced, aggressive medical malpractice attorney who has the resources to properly investigate a case, injured patients can receive a fair settlement offer which justly compensates them for their losses.
+Medical malpractice is a more common occurrence in Florida than most people realize.
+Unfortunately, medical malpractice cases can also be difficult to win at trial—often leading to settlement negations.The odds of a poor outcome at trial and the pressure of suing a powerful healthcare professional have led many medical malpractice victims to settle their cases out of court.
+With an experienced malpractice attorney who has the resources to investigate a case properly, injured patients can receive a fair settlement offer that justly compensates them for their losses.

 Starting Settlement Negotiations—Proving Negligence and Causation

 Winning a medical malpractice case can be challenging.
 The Bureau of Justice Statistics examined 2005 medical malpractice cases brought to trial and found that the plaintiff prevailed in less than twenty-five percent of these trials.
 However, just because it's difficult does not mean an experienced and committed medical malpractice attorney cannot help process your claim correctly and put you in a position to receive fair compensation.To receive compensation in a medical malpractice claim or lawsuit, you and your attorney must be able to prove that the healthcare professional was liable for medical malpractice and that they harmed you because they deviated from the standard of care. v Before determining the value of the patient's losses, they must first be able to prove two things:

 - That the doctor was, in fact, negligent; and